pedroos/NoperHash/README.md

 *Psobo.NoperHash* is a float list and string **hashing** algorithm.
-Its main characteristic is a low (or practically inexistent) collision rate.
+Its main characteristic is a low, possibly *very* low collision rate.

 The algorithm aims to be a practically-zero collision algorithm.
 Performance is secondary; currently, no optimization effort has gone into its implementation, but performance as-is has been found to be acceptable for low (tens of thousands of numbers) volume of data, or for hashing single values on input.